sharkdp/numbat/README.md

   - A redesign from scratch would allow me to focus on areas of improvement:
       - Introducing the concept of physical *dimensions* into the language
       - Experimenting with a static dimension/unit checker
-      - Allowing user-defined units => move all of the unit definitions to the Insect language
+      - Allowing user-defined units => move all of the unit definitions to the language
       - Better parser errors
       - Automated tracking of significant digits
       - Support for rational numbers?
 Complex numbers?
 Intervals?